| |

 Designed by Freepik.

 National Nurses Week reminds us of the amazing work caregivers do, both professional and family caregivers.
-If you’re a family caregiver, know this: the skills you use every day such as compassion, strength and flexibility are the same ones professional nurses rely on too.
+If you’re a family caregiver, know this: the skills you use every day — compassion, strength and flexibility — compassion, strength and flexibility are the same ones professional nurses rely on too.

-You may not have a uniform, but you too have a calling.
-And you’re not alone.
+You may not wear a uniform, but you too have a calling.
 Keep showing up with love.
 Keep learning as you go.
 And when it gets hard, remember that even the best nurses sometimes ask for help.

-National Nurses Week is celebrated from May 6 to 12 each year in the U.S. It honors the dedication, compassion and expertise of nurses across the country.
+National Nurses Week runs May 6 to 12 each year in the U.S. It honors the dedication, compassion and expertise of nurses across the country.

-Feeling guilty is common, but taking breaks isn’t selfish.
-It’s smart.
+Feeling guilty is common, but taking breaks is smart.
 Even short breaks help you care better and longer.

-Use tools like a caregiver planner or notebook.
+Use a caregiver planner or notebook.
 Keep a daily checklist and write down important updates.
 This helps reduce forgetfulness and brings peace of mind.

 Let us know in the comments how you’ve been inspired by a nurse, or how you use these tips in your caregiving!